Search by

 Bangor Student Accommodation

 Amber simplifies the search for Bangor student accommodation by offering a wide range of verified listings.
-Whether you’re studying at Bangor University or Glyndwr University (main campus), amber helps you find a home close to campus or in the lively city centre.
+Whether you’re studying at Bangor University or Glyndwr University (main campus), amber helps you find a home close to campus or in the lively city center.
 The platform is user-friendly, allowing you to filter by price, location, room type, and amenities to find your perfect student accommodation in Bangor quickly.
-Popular Bangor student properties, such as iQ Ty Willis House and Llys Y Deon, are known for modern amenities like high-speed Wi-Fi, study areas, and communal spaces to socialise and relax.
+Popular Bangor student properties, such as iQ Ty Willis House and Llys Y Deon, are known for modern amenities like high-speed Wi-Fi, study areas, laundry facilities, and communal spaces to socialize and relax.
 Booking with amber is straightforward, with personal support and flexible lease terms to suit your academic year.
 Explore your ideal student accommodation in Bangor, from budget-friendly shared flats to contemporary studio apartments, and enjoy a comfortable, convenient student life in this charming coastal city.

 About Bangor

-Bangor is a lively city in Wales, renowned for its rich heritage, stunning natural landscapes, and thriving student life.
-With a population of approximately 16,993, Bangor offers a unique blend of historical charm and modern living, making it an ideal destination for students seeking a balanced lifestyle.
-The city is home to Bangor University, a prominent institution that contributes significantly to the local economy and cultural scene.
-The university's presence infuses the city with a youthful energy, fostering a dynamic environment for both academic pursuits and social activities.
 Safety is a priority for students, and Bangor stands out in this regard.
 The overall crime rate in Bangor is 102 per 1,000 people, which is higher than the Gwynedd average of 67 per 1,000 people, indicating a relatively safe environment for residents.
 In terms of employment, Bangor benefits from a robust job market.
 The employment rate in Gwynedd, which includes Bangor, stands at 74.6% for individuals aged 16 to 64, slightly above the Welsh average of 74.1%.
 This provides students with ample opportunities for part-time work during their studies and potential employment upon graduation.
-Bangor offers two key attractions: Penrhyn Castle, a 19th-century neo-Norman house with beautiful gardens and panoramic views, and Garth Pier, the second-longest pier in Wales, offering walks and coastal views.
-Both highlight Bangor's rich history and natural beauty.
-Overall, Bangor offers a safe, student-friendly environment with a rich cultural heritage, modern amenities, and a strong academic presence, making it an excellent choice for students seeking a fulfilling university experience.

 Best & Affordable Student Accommodation in Bangor

 Finding the right student accommodation in Bangor is essential for a comfortable and affordable living experience.
 Bangor offers a variety of student accommodation in Bangor options that balance affordability, comfort, and convenience.
 Many students choose off-campus student accommodation in Bangor for more space and flexibility compared to traditional dorms.
 Amber simplifies the search with a range of verified student apartments in Bangor that are safe, close to the university, and student-friendly.
-Whether you’re looking for a private studio or a shared flat, Amber’s platform ensures you find the perfect accommodation within your budget, with flexible lease terms to suit your academic year.
+Whether you’re looking for a private studio or a shared flat, amber’s platform ensures you find the perfect accommodation within your budget, with flexible lease terms to suit your academic year.
 Some of the most popular and budget-friendly options in Bangor include:

-1. Ty Ni
+1.

-2. Neuadd Kyffin
+2.

 Best Areas to Live in Bangor